The Case of the Bog Bride and others.

 “Yeah, I keep hearing about them.”
 I shook the proffered hand with as much machismo as my cast would allow.
 “You’re Kradzyk?”

 “Oh, you’ve hurt yourself.”
-His eyes did a study of the cast, then whipped up to my face.
+His eyes did a study of the cast, and then whipped up to my face.
 The recent cat attack had not needed stitches to repair, but I was pretty sure that a couple of the wounds still oozed through my black and white clown’s greasepaint.

 “Shaving,” I murmured looking around.
 “I’m all thumbs.”